white-wizard-2/trinetr/README.md

-# Trinetr - CNN Visualization Platform
+# Trinetr - Vision AI Visualization Platform

-A browser-based CNN visualization platform for image and video models.
+A browser-based Vision AI visualization platform for image and video models.

 I am trying to make AI generate a visual representation of models.
 So I can learn from them.